 - Treating pudendal nerve pain with stimulator

-- Nerve pain in feet
+- Nerve pain in hands and feet